sanderfrenken/MSKTiled/README.md

 ## How to use MSKTiled

+*Note: For an easy overview, it is advised to checkout the demo project [MSKTiledDemo](https://github.com/sanderfrenken/MSKTiledDemo) as mentioned above.*

 MSKTiled is a library to parse and render [Tiled](https://www.mapeditor.org) tilemaps.
 As such, you will need Tiled to create your tilemaps with.

 It currently supports `Orthogonal` maps in `CSV` format.

 There is no technical limitation on the tilemap size that can be rendered.
-Maps with for example 200x200 tiles render smoothly, and are condensed to single nodes by SKTileMapNode.
+Maps with for example 200x200 tiles render smoothly, and are condensed to single nodes by `SKTileMapNode`.

-This means that instead of drawing 40.000 nodes, using `SKTileMapNode` you will see the amount of nodes that will be drawn is equal to the amount of layers in your tilemap.
+This means that instead of drawing 40.000 individual nodes, using `SKTileMapNode` you will see the amount of nodes that will be drawn is equal to the amount of layers in your tilemap.

-As such `SKTileMapNode` is a very efficient mean to draw large tilemaps.
+Therefore `SKTileMapNode` is a very efficient mean to draw large tilemaps.

 MSKTiled incorporates `SKCameraNode` and gesture recognizers.
-As such, you can pinch to zoom and swipe to move the camera.
-The camera is bound internally to the scene bounds.
+You can pinch to zoom and swipe to move the camera, and the camera is automatically bound to the scene bounds.

 MSKtiled offers tiled based pathfinding.
 However, regular A\* pathfinding that is used internally from `GKGridGraph` can become slow when searching for paths in large graphs.
 This will typically become noticable if you try to do pathfinding for many entities at the same time.